Learn how to configure a connection to PingFederate via SAML

 The Entity ID is a URI used to identify the issuer of a SAML request, response, or assertion.
-In this case, the entity ID is used to communicate to that WorkOS will be the party performing SAML assertions via the Enterprise's PingFederate instance.
+In this case, the entity ID is used to communicate to that WorkOS will be the party performing SAML requests to the Enterprise's PingFederate instance.

 Specifically, the Entity ID needs to be set as the "Partner's Entity ID (Connection ID)" when defining the General Info Settings in the SP Connection for WorkOS.

-And then you provide the PingFederate SSO URL and X.509 certificate.
+And then you provide the PingFederate IdP metadata.

 Normally, this information will come from your Enterprise customer's IT Management team when they set up your application's SAML 2.0 configuration in their PingFederate admin dashboard.
 However, that should not be the case during your setup.
 Here's how to obtain them:

-Log in to the PingFederate admin dashboard, select "Applications" at the top, select the "SP Connections" menu option.
+Log in to PingFederate, go to the admin dashboard, select "Applications" at the top, and select the "SP Connections" menu option.

 In the SP Connection setup for the WorkOS SAML 2.0 connection, you need to add id, email, firstName, and lastName attributes in the "Browser SSO" menu during the "Assertion Creation" section for the "Attribute Contract".